Sub-agents

 import { openai } from "@ai-sdk/openai";

-// Create a specialized agent for writing stories
+// Create an agent for content creation

-const storyAgent = new Agent({
+const contentCreatorAgent = new Agent({

 model: openai("gpt-4o-mini"),